Jannik-Hm/OC-Smart-Home/Smart Home Automation/README.md

 <br>

 And add the line:
->os.execute(path to your file f.e. "/home/Smart Server")
+>os.execute(path to your file f.e. "/home/Smart Server.lua")

 <br>